Learning from Synthetic Animals: Approach

 \subsection{Synthetic Dataset Generation}

-In order to create diverse combination of animal appearances and poses, we collect a synthetic animal dataset containing 10+ animals.
+In order to create a diverse combination of animal appearances and poses, we collect a synthetic animal dataset containing 10+ animals.
 Each animal comes with several animation sequences.
 We use Unreal Engine to collect rich ground truth and enable nuisance factor control.
 The implemented factor control includes randomizing lighting, textures, changing viewpoints and animal poses.
-We also implement domain randomization and ground truth generation to enable training models with our synthetic data.

 The pipeline for generating synthetic data is as follows.
-Given a CAD model along with a few animation sequences, an animal with random time step and random texture is rendered from a random viewpoint for some random lighting and a random background image.
-Since the data is synthetic, we also generate ground truth depth maps, human part segmentation and dense joint locations (both 2D and 3D).
+Given a CAD model along with a few animation sequences, an animal with random poses and random texture is rendered from a random viewpoint for some random lighting and a random background image.
+We also generate ground truth depth maps, part segmentation and dense joint locations (both 2D and 3D).
 See Figure \ref{fig:overview} for samples from the synthetic dataset.